How to Make a Secure Mobile Banking App?

 - Set up SMS notifications on every transaction

-- Provide them with official application, or inform where it can be downloaded
+- Provide your customers with the official application or inform them where it could be downloaded

 How to Pay Less and Get More

-How much may cost the development of the mobile banking app?
-World’s leading banks spend approximately $132,000 for the development of mobile banking app from scratch.
-The middle-sized outsourcing company will charge you for the solution of this kind between $60,000 and $80,000, which can help you gain maximum benefits for a very reasonable price.
+How much may it cost the development of the mobile banking app?
+The world’s leading banks spend approximately $132,000 for the development of mobile banking app from scratch.
+The middle-sized outsourcing company will charge you for the solution of this kind between $40,000 and $60,000, which can help you gain maximum benefits for a very reasonable price.

-If you decided to leverage an outsourcing company and cut costs for the app development, contact the company you chose to identify the final price.
-Usually, mobile banking app development cost depends on the developers’ salaries and a number of working hours needed to complete the project.
-For example, the average hourly rate in the Eastern Europe is $35-50, as compared to US’ $100-150.
+If you decided to leverage an outsourcing company and cut costs on the app development, contact the company you chose to identify the final price.
+Usually, mobile banking and development cost depends on the developers’ salaries and a number of working hours needed to complete the project.
+For example, the average hourly rate in Eastern Europe is $35-50, as compared to the US’ $100-150.

 When starting a collaboration with mobile banking app developers remember to engage security experts with experience in the financial domain and invest in preventive security measures.
 Romexsoft has years of experience helping startups and enterprises develop financial technology solutions.
 By delivering top-notch applications, we help our financial clients gain visibility traction, and in the result, acquire substantial market shares in financial and banking domains.

 Our knowledgeable and skilled team of developers will create a tailored software solution with the highest security standards to empower your customers to perform financial transactions from anywhere at any time while preventing hackers from intercepting sensitive data.

 Written by Romexsoft on October 6, 2016 (edit 2019)